-While we all use (mostly) the same ratios and numbers, the sheer number of calculators, spreadsheets and other analysis tools on the market is incredible, and it often takes a lot of trial and error to find the method or tool that works best for you.
+While we all use (mostly) the same ratios and numbers, the sheer number of calculators, spreadsheets, and other analysis tools on the market is incredible.
+It often takes a lot of trial and error to find the method or tool that works best for you.

-I used to analyze all my rentals using an Excel spreadsheet I made myself.
+I used to analyze all my rentals using an Excel spreadsheet I made.
 It did a good job for a time.
-But in the last year or so, I found myself spending less time at my computer and more time on the go with my cellphone and tablet.
-I needed something that was just as powerful as my spreadsheet, but something I could use on my mobile devices.
+But in the last year or so, I spent less time at my computer and more time on the go with my cell phone and tablet.
+I needed something as powerful as my spreadsheet but something I could use on my mobile devices.

-When I joined the team behind the DealCheck: Rentals mobile app and started using it to analyze potential deals, I realized I had found the exact tool I needed.
+When I joined the team behind the DealCheck mobile app and started using it to analyze potential deals, I realized I had found the exact tool I needed.
 I gradually stopped using my spreadsheet altogether and now exclusively use DealCheck to analyze all properties I come across.